AG500/Metaheuristic-project/README.md

 With multimodal function there could be a lot of local optimum.
 Therefore diersification is important.
 With PSO the paramters C1, W, are more important than before.

+F3 Shifted Rosenbrock's function:

 F4 Shifted Rastrigin's function:
-There is a lot of local optimum here so
+There is a lot of local and narrow optimums here.
+So

 F5 Shifted Griewank's function: